Hugh Marlowe: Film and television

 Marlowe was usually a secondary lead or supporting actor in the films he appeared in.
 His first film was Brilliant Marriage (1936).
 His films included Meet Me in St. Louis (1944).
 For a time, he worked regularly for 20th Century Fox, appearing in Twelve O'Clock High (1949), All About Eve (1950), Night and the City (1950), The Day the Earth Stood Still (1951), Rawhide (1951), and Howard Hawks' Monkey Business (1952).
 His later films include Earth vs. the Flying Saucers (1956), Elmer Gantry (1960), Birdman of Alcatraz (1962), and Seven Days in May (1964).

 Marlowe played a real person, the Reverend William Hyde, in the 1956 episode "Dig or Die, Brother Hyde" of the television anthology series, Crossroads.
 In the 1957 episode, "Jhonakehunkga Called Jim", set in 1883, Marlowe plays the Reverend Jacob Stucki, who is dispatched to the mission at the Winnebago reservation.
-Marlowe guest starred in the 1961 episode "Mayberry on Record" of CBS's The Andy Griffith Show.
+Marlowe guest-starred in the 1961 episode "Mayberry on Record" of CBS's The Andy Griffith Show.
 In 1962, he played the part of Sam Garner in the episode "The Pitchwagon" on CBS's Rawhide.

 Marlowe made six guest appearances on CBS's Perry Mason, starring Raymond Burr.
-Among those roles, he was cast as district attorney and Mason client Brander Harris in "The Case of the Fraudulent Foto," (1959) and as murder victim Commander James Page in "The Case of the Slandered Submarine" (1960).
+Among those roles, he was cast as district attorney and Mason client Brander Harris in "The Case of the Fraudulent Foto" (1959), and as murder victim Commander James Page in "The Case of the Slandered Submarine" (1960).
 He also played murder victim Ernest Stone in "The Case of the Nebulous Nephew" (1963), a doctor Lambert in "The Case of The Sleepy Slayer" (1963) and murderer Guy Munford in "The Case of the Hasty Honeymooner" (1965).
-In 1964 Marlowe appeared as Clay Billings on The Virginian in the episode "The Intruders."
+In 1964, Marlowe appeared as Clay Billings on The Virginian in the episode "The Intruders."
 Marlowe also performed as Donald Burton, a newspaper reporter, on a 1965 episode of Hazel titled "Hazel's Day in Court" and as pretentious TV documentarian Bainbridge Wells in Voyage to the Bottom of the Sea (1966).

-In later years, Marlowe was a regular on the NBC television daytime drama Another World, the last of four actors who portrayed Matthews family patriarch Jim Matthews.
+In later years, Marlowe was a regular on the NBC television daytime drama Another World, the last of four actors who portrayed the Matthews family patriarch Jim Matthews.
 Marlowe played the role from 1969 until his death in 1982.

 Marlowe bore a marked physical and vocal resemblance to actor Richard Carlson who co-starred with him in the 1943 short subject training film, For God and Country, and the two are often mistaken for each other.

-Personal life
+Personal life and death

 Marlowe was married three times, each time to an actress.
-Between 1941 and 1946, he was married to Edith Atwater, between 1946 and 1968 he was married to K.T.
+Between 1941 and 1946, he was married to Edith Atwater.
+From 1946 to 1968, he was married to K.T.
 Stevens, with whom he had two sons, Jeffrey and Christian.
 From 1968 to his death, he was married to Rosemary Torri with whom he had one son, Hugh Michael II.

-Marlowe died in 1982 from a heart attack at the age of 71 and was buried at Ferncliff Cemetery and Mausoleum in Hartsdale, Westchester County, New York.
+Marlowe died in 1982 from a heart attack at age 71 and was buried at Ferncliff Cemetery and Mausoleum in Hartsdale, Westchester County, New York.